hallez/abcdcon_pub/README.md

   4. `ABCDCon_locationRecog.m`

 ## Behavioral data analysis
 These scripts can be found in `abcdcon_RScripts`.
-They are setup as an R package (http://r-pkgs.had.co.nz/) for ease of loading required packages and functions, but this is probably a non-standard use of an R package.
+They are setup as an [R package](http://r-pkgs.had.co.nz/) for ease of loading required packages and functions, but this is probably a non-standard use of an R package.
 You should open `abcdcon.Rproj` and then run scripts from here (this should set the current working directory correctly without using `setwd()`).
 1. `load_ABCDCon.R`
 2. `analyze_ABCDCon.R`

 ## MRI: Univariate analyses
-Assumes have already run `load_ABCDCon.R`, downloaded .zip MRI files, converted dicom images, set subject-specific folder names, commonized folder names (e.g., `run1` instead of whatever the MRI scanner outputs), and run data quality assurance (see https://github.com/ritcheym/DML_QA).
+Assumes have already run `load_ABCDCon.R`, downloaded .zip MRI files, converted dicom images, set subject-specific folder names, commonized folder names (e.g., `run1` instead of whatever the MRI scanner outputs), and run [data quality assurance](https://github.com/ritcheym/DML_QA).
 Scripts assume they are being run relative to `scripts/mri_analyses`.
 1. Preprocess the data using `preprocess.m`
 2. Generate regressors for the first-level analyses using `generate_regressors.m`
 3. Run first-level analyses using `first_level.m`